bradleyd/wameku_client_daemon/README.md

 The daemon will run each plugin on demand.

-@todo need to turn plugin module into a gem to be included into a project
+@Todo need to turn plugin module into a gem to be included into a project
-@todo decide whether to turn this into a gem or something else
+@Todo decide whether to turn this into a gem or something else

 ##### Sample plugin

+a plugin can have any instance methods you wish.
+They only have to return a string

+As you can see, each plugin must include `Plugin` "namespace this"

 ```ruby

 require "sys/cpu"